 6) BLUE MESA

 One of our absolute favorite things to do in Petrified Forest National Park was hiking in Blue Mesa.
 You can see Blue Mesa by car on the 3.5-mile loop drive (just off the main park road), stopping at the various overlooks along the way.
 However, we recommend parking at the Blue Mesa trailhead and trekking to the floor of the mesa.
 A one-mile paved trail drops steeply down into the badlands where the loop winds through layered hills in shades of blue, grey and purple.
 This striking desert landscape is not to be missed!
 If you’ve driven from the north, this is also likely where you’ll spot your first petrified wood.
 This is a great place to visit in the early morning or during sunset, as the colors are especially striking and make for phenomenal photos.
+We covered this hike in more depth in blog, Hiking the Blue Mesa Trail.

 7) CRYSTAL FOREST

 The southern part of the park is where you’ll find the largest concentrations of petrified wood.
 There are a few short hiking trails displaying the sparkly gemstone woodlands, but the Crystal Forest loop was our favorite!
 This easy .75-mile paved loop hike winds through fields of petrified logs glimmering with quartz crystals.
 The giant fossilized logs, many fractured into smaller segments, lie scattered throughout this desert landscape.
 Rainbow hues tint much of the quartz that replaced the wood tissue over 200 million years ago.
-One important note is that even though the petrified wood is plentiful on this trail, please stay on the trail and do not take or deface any of the wood.
+One important note is that even though the petrified wood is plentiful on the Crystal Forest trail, please stay on the trail and do not take or deface any of the wood.
 It is against the law!

 8) RAINBOW FOREST MUSEUM AND GIANT LOGS TRAIL